 We've worked with many businesses in several industries and markets.

-But there’s one question we always ask, whist almost always leads to the same conclusion.
+But there’s one question we always ask, which almost always leads to the same conclusion.

 “Have you worked with an SEO company before?”